theCapypara/riptide-docs/source/user_docs/6_project.rst

 the general usage notes, that may contain things you need to do after importing an existing project, and installation notes, for starting from scratch.

-Please follow the next pages of this guide to setup Bash and Zsh integration and the Proxy Server.

 If you want to import databases or files later on, see `Managing Databases <db.html>`_ and `Importing Files <import.html>`_.